Geoffrey Colin Shephard

-Geoffrey Colin Shephard is a mathematician who works on convex geometry and reflection groups.
+Geoffrey Colin Shephard (16 August 1927 - 3 August 2016) was a British mathematician who worked on convex geometry and reflection groups.
 He asked Shephard's problem on the volumes of projected convex bodies, posed another problem on polyhedral nets, proved the Shephard–Todd theorem in invariant theory of finite groups, began the study of complex polytopes, and classified the complex reflection groups.

 Shephard earned his Ph.D. in 1954 from Queens' College, Cambridge, under the supervision of J. A. Todd.
 He was a professor of mathematics at the University of East Anglia until his retirement.